-The hidden burden of heart diseaseSeptember 30th, 2013 in Cardiology /
+The hidden burden of heart diseaseSeptember 30, 2013 in Medicine & Health / Cardiology

 Pockets of Australia's population have among the highest rates of rheumatic heart disease in the world, with a reported incidence approaching that of sub-Saharan Africa, yet researchers say there is little public awareness about the condition and its risks especially for pregnant women.